 -

-You want a large screen that’s genuinely useful, not just decorative
+You want a large screen that is actually useful

 -

-You value real power steps to tune warmth and intensity
+You want clear power steps that change warmth and intensity

 -

-You prefer a disposable that stays consistent and readable through long days
+You want a high-puff disposable that stays readable and predictable through long days

 -